 Business is digital.
-And when it comes to critical IT operations, perhaps no two teams are more critical than:
+And when it comes to critical IT operations, 2 teams are highly critical:

 Despite similar names and some overlapping responsibilities, both serve distinct and important roles in managing and protecting organizational networks.